JuliaMath/IntelVectorMath.jl/README.md

 The specified folder should contain `libmkl_rt`, `libmkl_core` and `libmkl_vml_avx` or `libmkl_vml_avx2`, with file endings appropriate for your operating system.
 The definition of `ENV["MKL_SL"]` will take precedence even if `MKL.jl` or default standalone MKL are installed.

-Using [CpuId.jl](https://github.com/m-j-w/CpuId.jl) VML.jl detects if your processor supports the newer `avx2` instructions, and if not default to `libmkl_vml_avx`.
+Using [CpuId.jl](https://github.com/m-j-w/CpuId.jl), VML.jl detects if your processor supports the newer `avx2` instructions, and if not default to `libmkl_vml_avx`.
 If your system does not have AVX this package will currently not work for you.

-If any of this detection does not work for you, please let me know.
+If the CPU feature detection does not work for you, please open an issue.

 ## Using VML.jl